zitadel/zitadel/docs/docs/guides/integrations/authenticated-mongodb-charts.md

 1. Use [Authorization Code](../../apis/openidoauth/grant-types#authorization-code) in combination with [Proof Key for Code Exchange (PKCE)](../../apis/openidoauth/grant-types#proof-key-for-code-exchange).
 1. Skip the redirect settings and confirm the app creation
 1. Copy the client ID, you will need to tell MongoDB Charts about it.
-1. When your app is created, expand, its _OIDC Configuration_ section.
-Change the _Auth Token Type_ to _JWT_ and save the change.
+1. When you created the app, expand its _OIDC Configuration_ section, change the _Auth Token Type_ to _JWT_ and save the change.

-Your application config should now look similar to this:
+Your application configuration should now look similar to this:

 ![Create app in console](/img/integrations/mongodb-charts-app-create-light.png)

 ## Setup Custom JWT Provider for MongoDB Charts

-Follow along the [MongoDB docs](https://docs.mongodb.com/charts/configure-auth-providers/) to configure ZITADEL as your _Custom JWT Provider_.
+Configure ZITADEL as your _Custom JWT Provider_ following the [MongoDB docs](https://docs.mongodb.com/charts/configure-auth-providers/) .

 Configure the following values:
 - Signing Algorithm: RS256